 5. Base walk around Mt.
 Maunganui

 The base walk around Mount Maunganui is another lovely path.
 It’s all nice and straight and about 3.5km long.
-If you’re lucky you can watch the seals playing in the waves and on the rocks
+If you’re lucky you can watch Mt.
+Maunganui’s resident seal, Oscar, playing in the waves or sleeping on the rocks.

 If you would rather play in the waves yourself, go hire a board and see for yourself why the surfing in Mount Maunganui is such a popular activity.